meganjen8888/midterm2/README.md

 ## When does a BST give the worst performance?
 Based on shape of the tree
-Maximum height = when are insertions are in sorted order, we get generate tree Every child only has a right node / will work like a linked list Same applies for the reverse (every child has a node on the left)
+Maximum height = when are insertions are in sorted order, we get generate tree

+Every child only has a right node / will work like a linked list

+Same applies for the reverse (every child has a node on the left)

+In the worst case, it's searching for the last node in a linear linked list.
+This is when the user must look at every node in the list.
+In average, they would search half the list, and if it contains n nodes, then the user makes n number of comparisons to find the last node.
+If n nodes were arranged in a binary search tree of minimum height, the user would not make more than 10(log2(n)<10) comparisons.

-Recursive way - we can count all of the binary nodes
+**Recursive way** - we can count all of the binary nodes

 Recursive code for count